Texas Overnight Camp Summer Prep

 A note about Emergency Contacts

 On your camper's health form, you will be asked to list additional Emergency Contacts.
-These individuals can be any trusted adults in your life in addition to you.
+These individuals can be any trusted adults in your life, in addition to you.
 In the event of an emergency, if we cannot reach you or any other administrator on the account, we will contact the Emergency Contacts listed here.
-We recommend letting those people know you have named them on this form, as the expectation is that someone could be at camp in Van, TX within 2 hours in the event of an emergency.
+We recommend letting those people know you have named them on this form, as the expectation is that someone could be at camp in Van, TX, within 2 hours in the event of an emergency.
+Please ensure the Emergency Contact has the Camper Code image.

 Health Tips for Camp Prep